odoo/documentation/odoo_sh/getting_started/branches.rst

 Scheduled actions are disabled.
 If you want to test them, you have to enable them or trigger their action manually.
-Be careful though: If these actions perform changes on third-party services (FTP servers, email servers, ...) used by your production database as well, you might make unwanted changes in your production.
+Be careful though: If these actions perform changes on third-party services (FTP servers, email servers, ...) used by your production database as well, you might cause unwanted changes in your production.

 The databases created for staging branches are meant to live at least two weeks.
 After that, they can be garbage collected automatically.